dasmiq/herodotus-historic-present/herodotus-historic-present.md

 But sing the histol prose ity, a my lay do was san lang to the king but was

 interrupted" as against "He was answering the king but was interrupted."
 With regard to the former case, it is fair to say "He managed to speak to the king," but we may not say of the latter case "He managed to answer the king."

-39 The other occurrences of mêkhanáomai in the historic present are: Hdt.
-1.60.3 (twice), 3.11.2, and

-6.62.1.
-This verb is not used in the present outside of the historic present.

-The Historic Present and Narrative Grounding

-30

 But Thrasybulus, forewarned of the whole matter, and knowing what Alyattes meant to do, plots the following things: